mudasin1/Laravel-Open-Source-Projects/.swm/the-forgotpasswordcontroller-class.nm1pu.sw.md

 ---

-The class uses the <SwmToken path="app/Http/Controllers/Auth/ForgotPasswordController.php" pos="21:3:3" line-data="    use SendsPasswordResetEmails;">`SendsPasswordResetEmails`</SwmToken> trait, which provides the core functionality for sending password reset emails.
-This trait includes methods that handle the process of validating the email, generating the reset token, and sending the notification to the user.
+The class uses the trait <SwmToken path="app/Http/Controllers/Auth/ForgotPasswordController.php" pos="21:3:3" line-data="    use SendsPasswordResetEmails;">`SendsPasswordResetEmails`</SwmToken> which provides the core functionality for sending password reset emails.
+This trait includes methods that handle the process of validating the email, sending the reset link, and responding to the user.

 ```hack
     use SendsPasswordResetEmails;